 In my case, I opted to hang the sheets horizontally, which meant I’d have narrower sheets along the top and one side that would need to be cut.

-Step 2: Hang the first sheet
+Step 2: Hang the First Drywall Sheet

 If you make a mistake here, you may not figure out how bad it was until you reach the end.

 I’m speaking from experience here.

 Put the first piece of drywall snug up in the upper corner of the wall where it meets the ceiling.

 Since I was using ½” drywall sheets, I opted for 1 5/8 inch drywall screws.
-You’ll want the screws to be at least an inch longer than the width of your drywall so they have enough room to sink into the stud and keep the drywall sheet secure.
+You’ll want the screws to be at least an inch longer than the width of your drywall so they have enough room to sink into the stud and keep the garage drywall sheet secure.